Guide

 How to connect the pages into one usable flow

 Internal links are not just SEO.
 They keep people moving to the right next page and improve contextual clarity for AI-generated answers.
+If you want to see how that looks in practice, Mathilde Helding is a useful case where structure and identity work together, and where web design for musicians is doing more than decorating the page.

 Bookers, press, and fans often ask